d2s/Documentation/_posts/2018-04-10-Remotelogins.md

 title:  "Passwordless logins to remote servers"
 permalink: Remotelogins
 ---
+There are two ways to setup passwordless logins to a remote computer.
+RsyncOSX supports both.
+It is advised to use the first because it is considered more secure.

+### ssh, ssh-keys and encrypted protocol

 By utilizing rsync and ssh (the `-e ssh` parameter to rsync) enables **passwordless** logins to **remote servers** by ssh private and public key-pair.